 If you need to work with a team from home, Slack is definitely one of the best communications apps for teams.
 You can create a personal team space where your team can chat and share files.
 You can also make channels to discuss different projects and even make private channels to discuss topics with limited members.

 Team chatting, file sharing, and channels are completely free features that should work fine for a small team.
 Although if you have a bigger team or want more features, then upgrading to a premium plan is worth it.
-Some of the premium benefits include unlimited history, unlimited third-party apps integration, connect with other organizations on Slack, export data, group video calls, screen sharing, and much more.
+Some of the premium benefits include unlimited history, unlimited third-party apps integration, connecting with other organizations on Slack, exporting data, group video calls, screen sharing, and much more.